Mortgage & Loan Calculator

 PMI — Private Mortgage Insurance

 If your down payment is less than 20%, lenders typically require PMI.
 This adds roughly 0.5–1% of the loan balance per year (~$50–$100/month on a $200,000 loan) until you reach 20% equity.
-Once you hit 80% LTV, you can request PMI cancellation.
+This calculator lets you adjust the PMI rate and estimates how many payments it remains in effect before the balance reaches 80% loan-to-value.

 Frequently Asked Questions